noaa-garfo/discaRd/CAMS/MODULES/GROUNDFISH/groundfish_comparison_notes.md

 ### Issues
 according to 2020 ACL accounting, this should include

-- Mesh ('MESHGROUP')
+- Mesh ('MESHGROUP') ADDED

 Sector and Exemptions are carrying through to non-groundfish trips.
-This is affecting which rate is being used.
+This is affecting which rate is being used. (see below, need to split these out)

 - Non-groundfish trips should not include these stratifications.

-Estimates of yellowtail and windowpane from scallop trips need to come from scallop specific stratification.
+- Estimates of yellowtail and windowpane from scallop trips need to come from scallop specific stratification.

 ### Snoops..